Kainos Group Announces Share Buyback and Cancellation - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Kainos Group plc, a company involved in the technology sector, announced a share buyback transaction where it purchased 35,000 of its ordinary shares through Investec Bank plc at a weighted average price of 711.8546 pence per share.
-This move is part of a previously announced buyback program, and the company intends to cancel the purchased shares, potentially impacting its share capital structure and market perception.
+Kainos Group plc, a company involved in the technology sector, has announced a transaction involving the repurchase of its own shares.
+On August 5, 2025, Kainos purchased 10,824 ordinary shares at prices ranging from 705.00 to 713.00 pence per share, with a weighted average price of 708.7883 pence.
+The company plans to cancel these shares as part of a buyback program initiated on May 19, 2025, which may impact the company’s share value and market perception.

 The most recent analyst rating on (GB:KNOS) stock is a Buy with a £1000.00 price target.
 To see the full list of analyst forecasts on Kainos Group plc stock, see the GB:KNOS Stock Forecast page.